ampproject/amphtml/contributing/getting-started-e2e.md

    ```
    yarn
    ```
    You should see a progress indicator and some messages scrolling by.
-You may see some WARN messages like "please update X" etc.; in general you can safely ignore these.
+You may see some warnings about optional dependencies that are generally safe to ignore.

 * For some local testing we refer to fake local URLs in order to simulate referencing third party URLs.
 This requires extra setup so your browser will know that these URLs actually point to your local server.